MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/overview-analytics.md

 - Query the bot for the list of members and their basic user profiles, including Teams user IDs and Microsoft Entra information, such as name and Microsoft Entra user or object ID.

 - Use the user’s Microsoft Entra user or object ID to find the user’s first name, surname, email address, tenant ID, and user’s role in the team.
-Leverage these details as described for hosted web canvas constructs.
+Use these details as described for hosted web canvas constructs.

 - If your bot is installed in a team, query it for metadata about that team including the Microsoft Entra group ID and the team’s name.
 It can also query the list of channels in the team, which returns channel IDs and names.
-Leverage this information for configuration, setup, and personalization.
+Use this information for configuration, setup, and personalization.

-- Using the Meeting Details API, get a meeting's or call’s static metadata, such as type of meeting (for example, `GroupCall`, `OneToOneCall`, `Adhoc`, `Broadcast`, `MeetNow`, `Recurring`, `Scheduled`, or `Unknown`), conversation type, organizer tenant ID, and so on.
+- Using the Meeting Details API, get a meeting's or call’s static metadata, such as type of meeting (for example, `GroupCall`, `OneToOneCall`, `Adhoc`, `Broadcast`, `MeetNow`, `Recurring`, `Scheduled`, or `Unknown`), conversation type, and organizer tenant ID.

-Each activity sent by Teams to your bot will contain the `turnContext` object from which all these relevant fields can be retrieved.
-You can leverage them in a similar way as described for hosted web canvas constructs.
+Each activity sent by Teams to your bot contains the `turnContext` object from which all these relevant fields can be retrieved.
+You can use them in a similar way as described for hosted web canvas constructs.

 Since message extensions are based on the bot channel, most of the above applies to message extensions as well.